 20 Week Ban

-Congress may soon be considering a bill that would ban abortion after 20 weeks — in every state — with extremely limited exceptions.
+Congress is now considering a bill that would ban abortion after 20 weeks — in every state.
 Once again, politicians are inserting themselves in the most private and personal medical decisions best left up to a woman, her faith, her family, and her doctor.
 Nearly 99 percent of abortions occur before 21 weeks, but when they do happen, it’s often in heartbreaking and tragic circumstances.

 The majority of voters — Democrats (78%), Republicans (62%), and Independents (71%) — say this is the wrong issue for Congress and their state legislators to be spending time on.

-Here is what you need to know about the real-life consequences of these 20-week bans:
+Here is what you need to know about the real-life consequences of 20-week bans:

 - Marginalizes Women with Limited Exceptions for Rape, Incest, and Health of the Woman: